rgildiaz/ITI/bidi-test.md

 If not, check the [troubleshooting section](#troubleshooting--workarounds) for possible solutions.

 ### DHCP Clients
 Now that the DHCP server has been setup, other interfaces connected to the network will be automatically assigned an IP.
 In my case, I connected 5 more NUC's as well as all 6 ports of the logic supply I used.
-I plan on configuring the logic supply interfaces as the iPerf servers and all the NUC's as iPerf clients.
+I plan on configuring the logic supply interfaces as the [iPerf](https://iperf.fr/) servers and all the NUC's as iPerf clients.

 Note that more computers can easily be added to the network if necessary.
-I didn't need to test all the way to 10G, so I only tested to 6G, but the DHCP server has more than enough range to expand this network up to and past the 20 interfaces required for a 10G test.
+While I didn't need to test all the way to 10G, the network can easily be expanded to encompass 20 interfaces, allowing for a 10G test.
+Going forward, I am only testing up to 6G.

-I installed the same release of Ubuntu Server 20.04 on all the other devices I used for this.
+I installed the same release of Ubuntu Server 20.04 on the other devices I used for this.
 The last step before testing the network is to install [iPerf](https://iperf.fr/) on all the devices.
-Since I am working without a direct internet connection on all the devices used, I copied the appropriate [Ubuntu binaries] to a flash drive and manually installed in on each device:
+Since I am working without a direct internet connection on all the devices used, I copied the appropriate [Ubuntu binaries](https://iperf.fr/iperf-download.php#ubuntu) to a flash drive and manually installed in on each device:
 1. Download the [iPerf Ubuntu binaries](https://iperf.fr/iperf-download.php#ubuntu) to a computer which has network connection.
-I used iPerf_3.9.deb + libiperf0_3.9-1.deb + libsctp1_1.0.18+dfsg-1.deb.
+I used ``iPerf_3.9.deb`` + ``libiperf0_3.9-1.deb`` + ``libsctp1_1.0.18+dfsg-1.deb``.
 Copy the files to a flash drive.
 2. Connect the flash drive to one of the networked computers.
 Use ``fdisk`` to find the name of the drive, and then mount it:
 ```
 sudo fdisk -l